-While gaming in 8K has been a lofty ideal that is tipped to head our way for next-gen consoles in the future, higher than 4K resolution monitors are often used more for intense design work, more so than gaming...at least right now that is.
+While gaming in 8K has been a lofty ideal that is tipped to head our way for next-gen consoles in the future, monitors with higher than 4K resolution are often used for intense design work, more so than gaming... at least right now that is.

 However, we're hopeful that we'll see more 8K monitors tailored to gaming in 2022, and we'll be updating this article with all the latest so you can be first in line when they do.

 As for now, here's a look at what's out there, and what monitors we know are coming our way so far...

 For those wanting to take advantage of 8K practically immediately, we think that the Dell UltraSharp UP3218K is a brilliant choice.